billie66/tech_doc/ubuntu/server/rails.md

 If your rails project use mysql database that needs password to be connected as root user, so you should add mysql password to database.yml file.

+### get the debug message from rake tasks to stdout

+    Rails.logger = Logger.new(STDOUT)
+    Rails.logger.debug "output message"

+actually the simplest way is to call `puts` method, for instance,

+    puts "output message"